 You will also pass by a steep ground depression that’s called Devils Punchbowl and the caves that gave Cave Hill its name.
 Mc Art’s Fort ruins and its moat (former defence quarters) can be seen.
 But the best thing about the trail is the woodlands that exist since the 9th century… lots of oak, elm, larch, pine and sycamore trees can be seen here.
 If the rather long trail scares you the join in for a shorter version from Upper High town Road or Upper Cavehill road.

-If you climb the summit then look out for the outlines of Samson and Goliath (twin huge cranes of Belfast’s iconic shipyard) dominating Belfast skyline.
+If you climb the summit then look out for the outlines of Samson and Goliath (twin huge cranes of Belfast’s iconic shipyard) dominating the Belfast skyline.

 Cave Hill Adventure Playground

 Let your kids enjoy the slides, spring rockers and cradle swings at the Cave Hill Adventurous Playground.
 There is a sand play area and a bicycle roundabout too.
-If your kids are older than they can enjoy the space net and the runway (aerial).
+If your kids are older then they can enjoy the space net and the runway (aerial).

 There is free Wi-Fi, accessible toilets, breastfeeding rooms and diaper changing facilities at the Belfast castle.
 The ample amenities and sufficient parking enables the Castle to act as a family tourist destination.
 Kids especially love the expansive grounds, playground and the inclusion of kids menu in the onsite restaurant.